mannysz/uw/README.md

 source [PATH_TO_UWRAPPER_REPO]/bashcompletion.sh
 ```

+## Removing the tool

+Delete the `.uw` directory created in your home folder and remove the two source lines added in your shell profile file.

 ## Contributions

-I am lazy and did not create any sort of automatic installation procedure using `curl` or `wget` although that
+~~I am lazy and did not create any sort of automatic installation procedure using `curl` or `wget` although that
-would be the ideal way of installing this tool.
+would be the ideal way of installing this tool~~.
 Any sort of contribution will be reviewed and accepted as long
 as the main `uwrapper.sh` file is kept under fifty lines of code and the contribution is meaningful.